Four halloween pet safety tips

 Your furry friend might not understand the ghostly goings-on, but with your help, they can have a howl of a time without the frightful consequences.
 The spell for a happy Halloween is simple: a pinch of preparation, a sprinkle of supervision, and a cauldron full of care.

-And if your pet gets into something that gives you a fright this Halloween, dog or cat insurance may help cover the cost of treatment.
+And if your pet gets into something that gives you a fright this Halloween, dog insurance or cat insurance may help cover the cost of treatment.